sustainablefarms/farm_biodiversity_app/README.md

 <!-- vim-markdown-toc -->
 ## Introduction
 This is the code repository for running the Sustainable Farms bird occupancy estimator web app.
 The web app is built using R shiny.
 It has a backend of R and a front-end based on Bootstrap 3.
 The app is deployed on shinyapps.io.

+The url that is used by `cloudget()` to quickly get woody canopy cover is not included in the repository, without it the app will default to using the slower `threddsget()`.
+However if you want to, it seems highly likely that you can get access to the server by asking Pablo Rozas Larraondo.

 ## Running and Deploying the App
 ### Offline